 3. The next step is placing the planter:

-After planting now you have to take the right decision of placing the planter.
-Most of the home gardeners wish to hang the prayer plants and some of them want to place them horizontally along the table top.
-Both can be done adequately while keeping in mind certain measures.
+After planting, you have to take the right decision for placing the planter.
+Most of the home gardeners wish to hang the prayer plants and some of them want to place them horizontally along the tabletop.
+Both can be done adequately while keeping certain measures in mind.

-But keeping in cool place does not mean that it will not get light.
+But keeping in cool places indoors does not mean that its light requirements can’t be fulfilled.
 The prayer plants need sufficient indirect light and air to grow properly.
 Otherwise, the shape of the plant will bother you as the stems and leaves will grow spindly and long to reach for the adequate light.

 4. Controlling the temperature of your room:

-Prayer Plants are the native of tropical rain forest.
+Prayer Plants are native to the tropical rain forest.
 So naturally they cannot bear scorching heat or severing cold.
 They are well equipped with the temperature from 65 to 75 degree F.

-In colder temperatures the leaves shrink and get brown then the stalks started to die.
+In colder temperatures the leaves shrink and get brown then the stalks start to die.
 And in extreme temperature, the leaves get darker in color as they start to burn.

 To understand if your plant is having temperature issues or not you can easily refer to above symptoms.

-You can use an air conditioner to control the temperature or a humidifier to control the humidity.
+You can use an air conditioner to control the temperature and a humidifier to control the humidity.

 5. How frequently should you water your Prayer Plant?

 The watering depends solely on the temperature.
-If the temperature is hot then you need to water it thrice a week or you can keep track of the soil if it is getting dry or not.
+If the temperature is hot then you need to water it more often – about thrice a week, or whenever the soil feels dried out.
+You can keep track of the soil if it is getting dry or not.

 In hot temperatures use room temperature water for watering as cold water from the tap takes a longer time to dry unlike the room temperature water, which will dry before the evening.

-Also from evening the temperature level falls and the water does not get the chance to evaporate.
+Also in the evening, the temperature level falls and the water does not get the chance to evaporate.
 So it stays overnight and results in the browning of leaves and premature falling.

 6. Why fertilizing is necessary for Prayer Planters?

-As the prayer plants are so grower they need fertilization.
+As the prayer plants are slow grower they need fertilization.
 Also to make them look beautiful and healthier applying fertilizer will be the best idea.

-But you must refer to the instruction slip of the fertilizer.
+But you must refer to the instruction slip.
 A balanced fertilizer is essential as too much fertilizer can burn the plant.